How Midsize Law Firms Scale with Technology in 2025

 6. Building a Culture That Embraces Tech

-No amount of software matters if lawyers won’t use it.
+No amount of software matters if lawyers will not use it.
+Successful firms are:

 Running AI literacy programs for all staff.